A Heyting Algebra on Dyck Paths of Type $A$ and $B$: Formulas in the Heyting Algebra of Dyck Paths

 \subsection{Monotone Lattice Paths}

 Before we compute the explicit formulas for the height functions of (relative) pseudocomplements and regular elements in the Heyting algebras of Dyck paths of type $A$ and $B$, we consider a slightly more general setting.
 More precisely, for the moment we consider all lattice paths from $(0,0)$ to $(n,m)$ consisting only of up- and right-steps, and denote the set of all such paths by $L_{n,m}$.
 Any $\pf\in L_{n,m}$ is uniquely determined by a \alert{height sequence} $\hh_{\pf}=(h_{1},h_{2},\ldots,h_{n})$, where $h_{1}\leq h_{2}\leq\cdots\leq h_{n}\leq m$.
 Again, we consider this set equipped with the \alert{dominance order}, defined by $\pf\leq_{D}\pf'$ whenever $\hh_{\pf}$ is componentwise weakly smaller than $\hh_{\pf'}$.
-The resulting poset $\LL_{n,m}=\bigl(L_{n,m},\leq_{D}\bigr)$ has for instance been studied in \cite{bennett94two}*{Section~2}, where it was shown that it forms a distributive lattice, \cite{bennett94two}*{Theorem~1}, and in view of Theorem~\ref{thm:distributive_heyting} it also forms a Heyting algebra.
+It is straightforward to verify that the resulting poset $\LL_{n,m}=\bigl(L_{n,m},\leq_{D}\bigr)$ is a distributive lattice, and in view of Theorem~\ref{thm:distributive_heyting} it also forms a Heyting algebra.
 See Figure~\ref{fig:paths_3} for an illustration.

 It is straightforward to verify that $\DD_{n}^{A}$ is isomorphic to the interval $[\mathfrak{0}^{A},\mathfrak{1}]$ in $\LL_{n,n}$, where $\hh_{\mathfrak{0}^{A}}=(1,2,\ldots,n)$ and $\hh_{\mathfrak{1}}=(n,n,\ldots,n)$.
 Moreover, $\DD_{n+1}^{A}$ is isomorphic to the interval $[\qf,\mathfrak{1}]$ in $\LL_{n,n}$, where $\hh_{\qf}=(0,1,\ldots,n)$.
 This is because if $\pf\in D_{n+1}^{A}$ has height sequence $\hh_{\pf}=(h_{1},h_{2},\ldots,h_{n+1})$, then $h_{i}\geq i$, and $h_{n+1}=n+1$.
 So the sequence $(h_{1}-1,h_{2}-1,\ldots,h_{n}-1)$ is the height sequence of some path in $[\qf,\mathfrak{1}]$, and this is clearly a bijection.
 The following theorem states an explicit formula for the computation of the relative pseudocomplement in $\LL_{n,m}$ in terms of height sequences.